Mega Drive / Genesis Architecture

 Some tiles found in VRAM.

-Just like Nintendoā€™s PPU, The VDP is a tile-based engine and as such it uses tiles (basic 8x8 bitmaps) to compose graphic planes.
+Just like Nintendo’s PPU, The VDP is a tile-based engine, and as such, it uses tiles (basic 8x8 bitmaps) to compose graphic planes.
 In the case of the VDP, each tile is encoded with a 4-byte-long array, where each 4-bit entry corresponds to a pixel and its value corresponds to a colour entry (pointing to a colour palette).

-Game cartridges stores tiles in their ROM (found in their cartridge) but they have to be copied to VRAM so the VDP can read them [10].
-Traditionally, this was only possible during specific time frames and handled by the CPU, fortunately, this console added special circuitry to offload this task to the VDP (weā€™ll get into details later on).
+Game cartridges store tiles in their ROM (found in their cartridge) but these must be copied to VRAM for the VDP to read them [11].
+Traditionally, this was only possible during specific time frames and handled by the CPU, fortunately, this console added special circuitry to offload this task to the VDP (we’ll get into details later on).

-Tiles are used to build a total of four planes which, once merged together, form the frame seen on the screen.
-Also, planesā€™ tiles will overlap with each other, so the VDP will decide which tile is going to be visible based on the type of plane and the tileā€™s priority value.
+Tiles are used to construct a total of four planes, which, when merged, form the frame seen on the screen.
+Additionally, the tiles in these planes can overlap with each other, so the VDP determines which tile is visible based on the type of plane and the tile’s priority value.

 Background